Hecatomb

 Sculpture of sacrificial bull from the Parthenon Frieze.

 In ancient Greece, a hecatomb (/ˈhɛkətuːm/; /ˈhɛkətoʊm/; ἑκατόμβη hekatómbē) was a sacrifice of one hundred cattle (hekaton "one hundred", bous "bull") to the Greek gods.
 In practice, as few as twelve could make up a hecatomb.

 Although originally the sacrifice of a hundred oxen in the religious ceremonies of the Greeks and Romans, later "hecatomb" came to describe a large number of any kind of animals devoted to sacrifice.
-Figuratively, "hecatomb" is used to describe the sacrifice or destruction by fire, tempest, disease, or the sword of any large number of persons or animals; and also of the wholesale destruction of inanimate objects, and even of mental and moral attributes.
+Figuratively, "hecatomb" is used to describe the mass death by violence, disease, manmade or natural disasters of any large number of persons or animals; and also of the wholesale destruction of inanimate objects, and even of mental and moral attributes.

 Ancient Greece

 Hecatombs were offered to Greek gods Hera, Athena, and Apollo during special religious ceremonies.
 At the end of the Olympic Games, a hecatomb was also offered to Zeus at Olympia.

 In the Iliad, hecatombs are described formulaically.
 The following is one instance, from Samuel Butler's translation:

 [T]hey arranged the holy hecatomb all orderly round the altar of the god.
 They washed their hands and took up the barley-meal to sprinkle over the victims [cattle], while [the priest] lifted up his hands and prayed aloud on their behalf.